fabric8io/fluent-plugin-kubernetes_metadata_filter/README.md

 * `skip_container_metadata` - Skip some of the container data of the metadata.
 The metadata will not contain the container_image and container_image_id fields.
 * `skip_master_url` - Skip the master_url field from the metadata.
 * `skip_namespace_metadata` - Skip the namespace_id field from the metadata.
 The fetch_namespace_metadata function will be skipped.
 The plugin will be faster and cpu consumption will be less.
+* `stats_interval` - The interval to display cache stats (default: 30s).
+Set to 0 to disable stats collection and logging
 * `watch_retry_interval` - The time interval in seconds for retry backoffs when watch connections fail. (default: `10`)

-Reading from the JSON formatted log files with `in_tail` and wildcard filenames while respecting the CRI-o log format with the same config you need the fluent-plugin "multi-format-parser":
+Reading from a JSON formatted log files with `in_tail` and wildcard filenames while respecting the CRI-o log format with the same config you need the fluent-plugin "multi-format-parser":

 ```
 fluent-gem install fluent-plugin-multi-format-parser